 It’s also been incredibly practical.
 Many of my classes overlap in concepts, allowing me to strengthen and refine my technical skill set as I go.
 This IT-320 reflection reminds me how far I’ve come since starting the program, each time I progress in my project it builds confidence for the next step!

-I’m still getting used to this hands-on assessment style, but I’m proud of the progress I’ve made.
-If all goes well, I’ll be graduating this quarter, and hopefully, these will be the last “midterms” I take for a long time!
+I am still getting used to this hands-on assessment style, but I feel proud of my progress.
+If all goes well, I will graduate this quarter.
+These will be the last “midterms” I take for a long time!

 If you’d like to learn more about my background, check out my About Daniel Costello page, or browse my Projects to see more of what I’ve been working on this year, though admittedly I’ve been so busy that this project might be all I have up right now :’)